- My Local

 Leslie has an M.A. in psychology.
 She is a certified life coach, sabbatical coach, and also serves as a certified spiritual formation coach.
 Leslie has worked in counseling extensively with relational issues, grief processes, and life transitions.
 She loves to minister, disciple women and young adults, and teach in order to bring hope and encouragement.

 For 12 years Leslie served as an outreach minister and special speaker with the parachurch organization Young Life, through which she implemented programs in five adolescent facilities.
 She has served as a university campus minister for 6 1/2 years, mentoring students, and providing spiritual, vocational, and life skills counseling.
 Leslie has served as a speaker for community awareness campaigns and church functions.
-She's also collaborated with and developed relationships within the Ministerial Alliance, and participates in ongoing educational activities in pastoral counseling.
+She's also collaborated with and developed relationships within the Ministerial Alliance, and participates in ongoing educational activities in pastoral counseling and disaster relief.

 She and her husband Randy together have five adult children and six grandchildren.
 During her time off Leslie enjoys dabbling in art, photography, traveling, and spending time in the mountains.